maranomynet/es-in-css/README.md

 - It filter away/suppresses "falsy" values (except `0`) similar to how React behaves.
-- Arrays are falsy-filtered and then auto-joined with a space.
+- Arrays are falsy-filtered and then auto-joined with `", "`.
 - Bare functions are invoked without any arguments.

 All other values are cast to string as is.